-FORTY-FIVE years ago, on Monday March 8 1971, I was in the gents at Madison Square Garden when a man in a trilby standing next to me at the urinal turned his head and nodded: ”Howya doing pal?”
+FORTY-SIX years ago, on Monday March 8 1971, I was in the gents at Madison Square Garden when a man in a trilby standing next to me at the urinal turned his head and nodded: ”Howya doing pal?”

 The stranger in the night with whom I was exchanging glances was Frank Sinatra.